Pain Train was founded and developed by Soula Mantalvanos, with her husband Theo, after she developed chronic pain following an accident.

-While some medical record systems and pain diaries already existed, we didn’t find any of them allowed patients to record the level of detail needed to fully explain how the pain was affecting their lives.
+While some medical record systems and pain diaries already existed, we didn’t find any of them allowed patients to summarise the level of detail needed to fully explain how the pain was affecting their lives.
 These products also didn’t record all the details often required by health care practitioners.

 A system was needed to couple together all the aspects of a patient’s pain journey and put them in the driver’s seat to manage their care better.
 And so, we built Pain Train.